Melanie Verwoerd: Death of Gerry Ryan and dismissal from UNICEF

 In July 2011, the Board of UNICEF Ireland dismissed Verwoerd, citing the media attention and its handling following the death of Ryan as the reason, and offering a substantial ex-gratia payment.
 This resulted in a public outcry and Verwoerd initiated unfair dismissal proceedings.
-Several of the goodwill ambassadors for UNICEF who were friends of Verwoerd such as the actors Liam Neeson, the actress Vanessa Redgrave, and the actor Roger Moore threatened to resign in protest over UNICEF's treatment of her.
+Several of the goodwill ambassadors for UNICEF who were friends of Verwoerd, such as the actors Liam Neeson, Vanessa Redgrave, and Roger Moore, threatened to resign in protest over UNICEF's treatment of her.
 Chris Horn, who had been the chairman of UNICEF Ireland at the time that Verwoerd was hired in 2005, stated he was concerned that her sacking would damage the ability of UNICEF to keep raising money.
-Horn stated about Verwoerd: "She was very well qualified and as well as her personal attributes and excellent character, she was from the developing world and that made her even more attractive."r.
+Horn stated about Verwoerd: "She was very well qualified and as well as her personal attributes and excellent character, she was from the developing world and that made her even more attractive".
 UNICEF Ireland settled the case out of court in April 2013 and issued a statement stating that "her departure was in no way a reflection of her performance, which was always of the highest standards."

+Recognition

+In 2007, Verwoerd was awarded with the Irish Tatlers International Woman of the Year award.